All enquiries relating to student recruitment should be directed to the Centre for Doctoral Training (CDT).

 Research areas and training

-The CDT will offer training in the fields of data science, remote sensing, and environmental science.
+The CDT will offer training in sustainable management of UK marine resources.
 PhD studentships will include training in the following areas:

 All enquiries relating to student recruitment should be directed to the CDT.